2019 Lahore Qalandars season

 The Lahore Qalandars cricket team is one of six teams that competed in the 2019 Pakistan Super League, representing Lahore.

 Originally the Qalandars were to be captained by Mohammad Hafeez, but due to an injury, he was unable to participate.
-AB De Villiers captained two matches while Fakhar Zaman led the side in six matches.
+AB De Villiers captained two matches while Fakhar Zaman led the team in six matches.
 They finished sixth in the season after winning three of their ten matches, and as a result, were eliminated in the group stage for the fourth consecutive year.
 Lahore Qalandars Brand Ambassador Shaheen Shah Afridi is a renowned bowler.